Geographic Connection to Pennsylvania: Tipton, Blair County

 His mother's interest in poetry came from a religious perspective.
 "She would quote from the Psalms and the Gospels," he told Cameron Conaway, a poet who studied under Davis, "weaving the language of the King James Bible with the vernacular of the South—she was born and raised outside Lexington, Virginia.
 It was quite a stew of sounds."
 While in the seventh grade, Davis met Shelly, the woman he eventually married.

-Reading paved Davis' way to becoming a poet.
-He attended Northern Illinois University in 1995 where he completed a Doctoral degree.
+Davis attended Northern Illinois University in 1995, where he completed a Doctoral degree.
 Davis told Goshen College, "I didn't start writing poems until my junior year as an undergraduate.
 The true 'breakthrough' was the last semester of my master's degree.
 I took a course with the Zen Buddhist poet, Lucien Stryk."
 After completing his degree at Northern Illinois University, he and his wife moved back to Indiana, where he attended Grace College, an evangelical Christian college in Winona Lake.
 When Davis finished his education at the college, he taught there for six years.
-He and his family, including sons, Noah and Nathan, eventually moved to Altoona, Pennsylvania, where they currently live and where Davis teaches Creative Writing, Environmental Studies, and American Literature as a professor at the Pennsylvania State University - Altoona.
+He and his family, including sons, Noah and Nathan, eventually moved to Altoona, Pennsylvania, where they currently live and where Davis teaches Creative Writing, Environmental Studies, and American Literature as a professor at the Pennsylvania State University’s (PSU’s) Altoona campus.

 His first collection of poetry, Ripe, was published in 2002.
 Lucien Stryk, Davis' former professor, called the poems "as close to the earth as poetry can get."
 The calm pastoral scenes within the poem mark Davis' recurrent theme of appreciating nature.
 This theme also resonates in his poem "Illusion": "We've been burning prairie / grasses along the highway."